suyati/XML-Extractor/README.md

 ```

-* The Element Attribute is specified to map the Sub-Node content with the name specified.
-(If no name is specified, It will take the property name).
+* The Element Attribute is specified to map the Sub-Node content with the name specified to the property.
+(If no name is specified, it will take the property name).

-* The Property Attribute is specified to map the attribute of the node with the name specified.
-(If no name is specified, It will take the property name).
+* The Property Attribute is specified to map the attribute of the node with the name specified the property.
+(If no name is specified, it will take the property name).

-* The Value Attribute is specified to map inner Text content of the node.
+* The Value Attribute is specified to map inner Text content of the node to the property.

 * If no attribute present among Element,Property and Value, It will be ignored.